 Blasphemy

-Laws against “blasphemy” in Jordan, while comparatively more moderate than some other Islamic states, is punishable with a prison term.
-Under the Jordanian Penal Code (Articles 273 and 278), anyone blaspheming Islam, “demeaning” Islam, hurting Muslim feelings, or “insulting” Prophet Muhammad is liable for imprisonment of one to three years.
+Laws against “blasphemy” in Jordan, while comparatively more moderate than some other Islamic states, are punishable with a prison term.
+The Jordanian Penal Code criminalizes blasphemy against Abrahamic religions stating that anyone who dares to publicly scorn or curse any of the profits shall be punished by imprisonment from one to three years (Article 273).

 Apostasy

 Apostasy from Islam is banned in Jordan.
-Although not expressly outlawed through legislation, an apostasy trial may be initiated through the county’s Sharia courts by any member of the community.
+Although not expressly outlawed through legislation. .
 A person convicted of apostasy is punished by being deemed as officially having ‘no religion,’ meaning that under Jordanian law that person is stripped of their civil rights, the ability to get a job, and loses all legal relationships with their family.

 Highlighted cases